LuisLlanos7/tienda-backend/README.md

   </tr>
 </table>

-It was written using the best practices for instance, a controller, service and repository layer approach, code reusing, unit tests, a good condition coverage, and more...
+It was written using the best practices for instance, a controller, service and repository layer approach, code reusing, unit tests, a good condition coverage, dependecy injection, design patterns and more...

 ## Where is the FrontEnd?
 There is another repository available with the frontend code.
 You can find it here: